-This case was originally filed in August 2016 in the Northern District of NY on behalf of DACA recipient Batalla Vidal.
-The lawsuit challenged the injunction of expanded DACA and the revocation of Mr. Batalla Vidal’s three-year EAD.
+This case was originally filed in August 2016 in the Northern District of New York on behalf of DACA recipient Batalla Vidal.
+The lawsuit challenged the injunction of expanded DACA and the revocation of Mr. Batalla Vidal’s three-year employment authorization document (EAD).
 On September 5, 2017, Mr. Batalla Vidal and Make the Road New York (MRNY) sought to amend their complaint in light of the DHS memo rescinding DACA.
-The plaintiff argues that the recent DHS action violates the APA and the Fifth Amendment.
-The plaintiff seeks to join additional parties and add class allegations for a potential nationwide class action lawsuit that would include DACA eligible people and NGOs like MRNY and its members.
+The plaintiffs are now asking the court to find that the DHS memorandum rescinding DACA is unlawful and unconstitutional and to enjoin the federal government from using data gathered for the DACA program in immigration enforcement.

 NAACP, et al. v.
 Trump; Trustees of Princeton University, et al. v.
 United States of America, et al.